United Arab Emirates

 UAE employers may ask foreign employees to deposit their passports with the company as part of the terms and conditions of employment.
 While this is not an unusual practice, it is illegal under UAE labour law.

-You should cancel your work visa before leaving the country permanently.
-If you don’t do this, you risk being reported as an absconder and could be arrested if you return to the UAE, even if you are in transit to another country.
+You should cancel your work visa before leaving the UAE permanently.
+If you don’t do this, you risk being reported for leaving the UAE without permission and could be arrested if you return to the UAE, even if you are in transit to another country.
 Failure to repay debts or resolve any outstanding cases against you may also result in your arrest on return or transit through the UAE.

-If you have any doubt about your status before returning to the country seek advice from a local lawyer.
+If you have any doubt about your status before returning to the UAE seek advice from a local lawyer.

 UK Emergency Travel Documents